Simple Pan-Fried Pork Dumplings (Shortcut Method)

 Heat oil in a large nonstick skillet over medium heat.

 Arrange dumplings flat-side down in a single layer.
-Cook for 2–3 minutes until the bottoms are golden brown.
+Cook 2–3 minutes until bottoms are golden brown.

-Carefully add ¼ cup of water to the skillet and immediately cover with a lid.
+Carefully add ¼ cup (60 ml) of water to the skillet and immediately cover with a lid.

-Steam for 4–5 minutes, until the dumpling wrappers are tender and the pork is fully cooked.
+Steam 4–5 minutes until wrappers are tender and pork is fully cooked.

-Remove the lid and cook for another 1–2 minutes to re-crisp the bottoms.
+Remove lid and cook 1–2 minutes more to re-crisp the bottoms.

 Tips & Variations